Mikeware/SpaceBattleArena/readme.md

 This has been a final project used in an Advanced Placement High School Computer Science course since 2012.
 Students have been enthusiastic, excited, and engaged with learning to control a ship in a physical environment and comparing strategies against their fellow students in a fun competition.

 The question of why ‘Space Battle’ over an existing platform (like [Robocode](http://robocode.sourceforge.net/)) was brought up during our [Reach for the Stars](http://www.mikeware.com/2012/09/reach-for-the-stars-educating-the-next-generation-using-games/) talk.
 The answer is that most programming games are built around a specific objective.
 This means that while there may be varying strategies, eventually the problem can be solved and solutions available.

+In addition, it means the challenge is fixed and always the same.
+For an educational context specifically, where this is most students first exposure to a 'third-party' library.
+We wanted a system which could ease them into new concepts that build on what they had learned throughout the course of the year.

-It also means that it will always be the same challenge.
-For an educational context specifically, where word can travel fast and students may remain in proximity over multiple years, we wanted a system that could be extended, reused, and changed over time.
-Space Battle was our test bed and proved this with the multiple different challenges we were able to run over the past few years.
+Finally, allowing the system to be extensible and configurable, means that challenges and difficulty can be directly geared to a specific group of students abilities which can fluctuate from class to class.
+Space Battle was our test bed and has proved successful with the multiple different challenges we have run over the past few years.

 Student Environment
 -------------------------